hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/recalculate-normals.md

 ## How to use

 This component will improve the shading of your avatar by recalculating blendshape normals:
-Light, reflections, and rims are affected by the altered mesh surfaces.
+Light, reflections, rims, matcaps, and many more shader features are affected by the altered mesh surfaces.

 To use this component:
 - Add a "PA-H Recalculate Normals" component anywhere in your avatar.